-The second edition of our trans-disciplinary symposium All Around Audio will take place on Wednesday, November 29th 2017 and will be closely interconnected to the Forum Medientechnik.
+The third edition of our trans-disciplinary symposium All Around Audio will take place on Wednesday, November 29th 2017 and will be closely interconnected to the Forum Medientechnik.
 The symposium will again be part of the International Week of the department Media and Digital Technologies.
 Therefore it is particularly (but not exclusively) addressed to our Erasmus partners In order to fulfill the teaching requirements of Erasmus+Teaching Mobility, the symposium will be offered as an optional course for students of our Bachelor and Master Programs.

 Considering current developments, such as Industry 4.0, Augmented and Virtual Reality, Ubiquitous and Cloud Computing, BigData, Mobile Applications, Digital Healthcare, eMobility, or SmartCity, the introduction of the iPhone in 2007 was a major step towards the Internet of Things as it has been proclaimed by technology pioneer Kevin Ashton in 1999.
 The design and functionality of applications and devices has vastly changed since, and with it the contexts and environments around audio, the term embracing anything related to acoustic creation and auditory perception.